 Even given the above, our recommendation would be yes, try out Asana, but definitely make sure you run one of your projects on Wrike, before you make your final decision.

-Although both tools are a great choice, we do feel that Wrike has the edge when it comes to an overall evaluation of both tools.
+Although both are a great choice, we do feel that Wrike has the edge when it comes to an overall evaluation of both tools.